Join Our Courses/Events

 American Computer Science League (www.acsl.org), ACSL organizes computer science contests and computer programming contests for elementary, junior, and senior high school students.

-Note: All tests are proctoring virtual online by Sunshine Elite in the year of 2023-2024.
-Students who passed the cut-off score of all 4 contests will receive ACSL Final contest invitation emailed from May 1 through May 16, 2024.
-The ACSL Final Contests are scheduled on May 25, 2024, proctoring virtual online by ACSL.
+Note: All contests are proctoring virtual online by Sunshine Elite in the year of 2024-2025.
+Students who passed the cut-off score of all 4 contests will receive ACSL Final contest invitation emailed from May 1 through May 21, 2025.
+The ACSL Invitational Finals are scheduled on Saturday, May 24, 2025, proctoring virtual online by ACSL.

 Each contest in the Junior Division has two parts: a take-home 72-hour time limit programming problem and a set of short answer questions.
 Each short answer test consists of 2 questions on each of the first two topics listed below and 1 question on the third topic for a total of 5 questions.
 The time limit for the 5 question test is 30 minutes.